Frequently Asked Questions: Law Office Study Program

 How do I change the attorney or judge under whom I study?

-You may request to study under a different attorney or judge by submitting a new LOS application, the required documentation, and the fee in the Applicant Portal within 30 days beginning study with the new attorney or judge.
+You may request to study under a different attorney or judge by submitting a new LOS application, the required documentation, and the fee in the Applicant Portal at least 15 days prior to beginning study with the new supervisor.
+The new application must include a completed declaration signed by the new supervising attorney or judge and a new law study outline.

 I am approved to study law through the LOS Program.
 When and how do I submit the semi-annual reports?